-- B. Notes to Curriculum Outline - I. It is a requirement that over the 2-year fellowship, trainees participate in Acute Care Surgery call for no less than 12 months. - II.
-Flexibility in the timing of these rotations, and the structure of the 24-month training should be utilized to optimize the training of the fellow. - III.
-Rational for out of system rotations for key portions of the training must be based on educational value to the fellow. - IV.
-Acute Care Surgery fellowship sites must have RRC-approval for Surgical Critical Care training. - V. Experience in elective surgery is an essential component of fellowship training. - VI.
+B. Notes to Curriculum Outline

+It is a requirement that over the 2-year fellowship, trainees participate in Acute Care Surgery call for no less than 12 months.
+Fellows are required to take 52 night calls in trauma and emergency surgery during the 2-year fellowship.

+- 1. Flexibility in the timing of these rotations, and the structure of the 24month training should be utilized to optimize the training of the fellow. - 2.
+Rational for out-of-system rotations for key portions of the training must be based on educational value to the fellow. - 3.
+Acute Care Surgery fellowship sites must have RRC-approval for Surgical Critical Care training. - 4.
+Experience in elective surgery is an essential component of fellowship training. - 5.
 An academic environment is mandatory and fellows should be trained to teach others and conduct research in Acute Care Surgery.